davidemiceli/chainode/README.md

 ## How it works

 #### Participants
-Every participant is a network's node that is defined by an ID and a public key.
+Every participant is a network's node that is defined by an ID, an ip address, and a public key.

 There are two types of peer node:
 - A block generator.
 - Many block listeners.

+The blockchain is defined by its block generator, so every block generator represents a different blockchain.

 ##### Block generator (generator node)
 There is only one block generator in every single blockchain network.